 - Review the syllabus online for any pre-work or assignments

 - Buy your books

 - Await an email with your course site, password, and instructions (typically sent a few days before the course begins)

 *Online program accredited by the Association for Theological Schools (ATS), and The New England Commission of Higher Education (NECHE).

-Students can take Masters level courses online for credit or audit just like the face-to-face classes at Hartford Seminary.
+Students can take courses online for credit or audit just like the face-to-face classes at Hartford Seminary.

 Online courses have several benefits.
-If you live far away from the Seminary now you will be able to take our courses.
-Online courses allow you to fit your educational work into your busy schedule.
+If you live far away from the Seminary, you will be able to take our courses.
+Online courses also allow you to fit your educational work into your busy schedule.
 And online education allows you to work independently and at your own pace.

 Flexibility in course options:

 In addition to online courses, you can obtain credits in other formats such as intensive one-week courses during January and June and travel seminars.
 These options make it easy for students to complete the requirements of the program at a distance from Hartford Seminary.